-A classic standing posture in many yoga lineages, triangle pose, or utthita trikonasana (oo-TEE-tah trik-cone-AHS-uh-nah), strengthens and stretches the entire body.
+A classic standing posture in many yoga lineages utthita trikonasana (oo-TEE-tah trik-cone-AHS-uh-nah), strengthens and stretches the entire body.
 Approaching the pose with knowledge of intelligent modifications will help you enjoy the posture and all it has to offer.

 Philosophy + Origin

 In hatha yoga, where the intent is to unite opposing forces – sun with moon, masculine with feminine, light with dark – this pose offers an opportunity to embody this philosophy when you focus on finding stability while you expand.
 When you look at the physical shape of the posture, you also see the triangles being formed.
 And, when you look a little closer, you find several triangles hidden in the shape of the body – the two legs with the floor, floating under the side body, and between the front foot and the front hand.

 - Place your hand on a block next to your front leg to help keep length in the spine.